ryptods/Attack-Simulation-Log-Analysis/README.md

 # Malware Detection and Analysis Lab
 ## Project Overview
 I built this home lab to create a virtual environment for practicing penetration testing and security monitoring techniques within a Security Information and Event Management (SIEM) system.
 The main objective of this project is to simulate an attack scenario and conduct log analysis to identify Indicators of Compromise (IoCs).
-This project was fabricated to strengthen my knowledge of security concepts by acquiring hands-on experience constructing and deploying malware, analyzing logs, and increase familiarity with commonly used industry tools.
+This project was designed to strengthen my knowledge of security concepts by acquiring hands-on experience constructing and deploying malware, analyzing logs, and increasing familiarity with commonly used industry tools.

 **Project Objectives:**
 - Create a simulated attack using a segmented Kali Linux virtual environment